jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 _Testing leads to failure, and failure leads to understanding._ — Burt Rutan

-_Write tests until fear is transformed into boredom_ ― Kent Beck
+_Write tests until fear is transformed into boredom._ ― Kent Beck

 _Rather than apply minutes of suspect reasoning, we can just ask the computer by making the change and running the tests._ ― Kent Beck